eoinpinaqui/Measuring-Software-Engineering/README.md

 // Print the number 10
 print(10)
 ```
 The above code snippet has twenty physical SLOC and ten logical SLOC.
 This is a bad piece of code and the former is accepted as the correct way of performing this task.
-Therefore, when using SLOC as a metric to measure the productivity of software engineers, you are encouraging quantity over quality and perpetuating a copy-past culture.
+Therefore, when using SLOC as a metric to measure the productivity of software engineers, you are encouraging quantity over quality and perpetuating a copy-paste culture.

 -----
 ### Bibliography